Powered by Yahoo Weather

 Millcreek anticipates establishing programs of regular inspection of residential rental properties and commercial properties, which would become effective as early as 2015.
 Largely for this reason, the Township will not process tenants’ complaints until the rental inspection program is established and can treat similarly used properties in a consistent way.

 As part of our commitment to public services, at Millcreek Township we strive to bring you informative and educational television programming.
-These programs may be viewed on Channel 9 on Time Warner Cable.
+These programs may be viewed on Channel 9 on Time Warner Cable or Channel 97.2 on digital OTA programming.
 If you miss a show, please feel free to visit our YouTube channel to view it at your leisure.

 Millcreek Township YouTube Channel